agda/agda-pkg/README.md

 ## Approximate search of packages

-We make a search (approximate) by using keywords and title of the packages in the index.
+We make a search (approximate) by using keywords and title of the packages from the index.
 To perform such a search, see the following
 example: